 The TJPA Investment Policy and the TJPA Debt Management Policy both require annual review by the TJPA Board.
-Both were last reviewed and updated in November 2017.
+Both were last reviewed in December 2018.
 No changes are proposed to the Investment Policy or Debt Management Policy.

 INVESTMENT POLICY BACKGROUND: